dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 Question 3: What are the features that matter to your users and authors?
 Search?
 Internationalization?
 Versioning?
 Pick the framework that delivers (most of) these features.

-Question 4: Do you have a special need like building docs from multiple git repositories or having authentication on certain parts of the documentation?
+Question 4: Do you have a special need, like building docs from multiple git repositories or requiring authentication on certain parts of the documentation?

 Question 5: Is the framework open-source?